RTradeLtd/issues/README.md

 * If you do need some assistance, wait for a project maintainer to get back to you.
 * All submissions MUST include tests, they will not be accepted otherwise

+Priority for assigning issues (in case multiple people have expressed interest) are in the following order:
+* RTrade employees (developers that are members of this github organization)
+* Outside collaborators (anyone who is not a member of the github organization)

 # Available Issues

 ## [temporal](https://github.com/RTradeLtd/issues/issues/8)